The Philosophy Essay Clinic is closed for the summer and will re-open in the fall. Check back in September 2019 for

 Who is it for?

 Clinic services are available to any student enrolled in a PHL course at the University of Toronto, including courses cross-listed with other departments.
-Due to high demand for Clinic services, students will be limited to only 2 scheduled appointments at any time and only 1 appointment per day.
+Due to high demand for clinic services, students will be limited to only 2 scheduled appointments at any time and only 1 appointment per day.

 When does it run?